Omiga92/bondi-theme/README.md

 # Discription
-In this Project i used Bootstap
+In this Project i used Bootstrap

 For view in Github Page click here https://omiga92.github.io/bondi-theme/